 Photographers who take pictures of ordinary objects they love tend to capture more interesting photos of them.
 They will choose the right lens.
 Find the best angle.
 Set the exposure perfectly for the lighting conditions.
 They will focus where it matters most.
 All to try and make the most interesting picture of an object many people may think is mundane.

 Penn was a prolific photographer.
 Photographers who work hard every day to practice their craft can learn to make extraordinary photographs of ordinary things.

 Make photos of what you love.
 What you are attracted to.
-Look around you and think about what catches your eye, and then photography these things.
-Make a habit of it.
-Don’t only take pictures of what you find attractive once.
+Look around you and think about what catches your eye, and then

 Once you’ve photographed a subject a few times, study your images.
 Compare one photo with another.
 Think about what makes one more interesting than the other.
 Look at the details.
 Think about the lighting.
 Consider taking another photo from a different angle.
 Try to come up with better ideas as to how you can capture your subject.

-After a while, try finding some tutorials on what you are photographing.
+After a while, try finding some video tutorials on what you are photographing.
 Look at how other photographers capture pictures of the same subject.
 Think about what techniques they used and try to create a similar image.